Kid-Friendly Charcuterie Board

 There are so many great Cheese options to choose from, it’s hard to narrow them down.

 My daughter loves Colby Jack Cheese so I knew this would be a popular cheese.
+You can also purchase Colby Jack string cheese, which is the perfect way for children to eat cheese.

 Cranberry Goat Cheese is one of my favorite cheeses.
-This may not seem kid friendly, but the cranberries make this cheese so sweet and it is great on a cracker.
+This may not seem kid-friendly, but the cranberries make this cheese so sweet, and it is great on a cracker.

 Cottage Cheese is a hit or miss food.
 I personally love cottage cheese and so does my mom, so I knew we would eat it all.